egpalazzolo/afprint/pages/program.md

 Where Rafiki meets “Jambula Tree”: Literary, Sonic and Visual Resonances of Queer Life in Kenya and Uganda—**Mary Ainomugisha**, New York University, USA

-White like me: The pursuit of sameness in the early South African gay press—Theo Sonnekus, University of Johannesburg, South Africa
+White like me: The pursuit of sameness in the early South African gay press—**Theo Sonnekus**, University of Johannesburg, South Africa

 Mediated Intimations: Curating Archival Fragments from Angola and Mozambique—**Caio Simões de Araújo**, University of the Witwatersrand, South Africa

 ---